 In our very first post, back in January 2006, we set forth our mission for this blog.
-Today, May 27, 2010, we move to a new platform, but our mission remains the same:
+Today, May 27, 2010, we move to a new platform, but our mission remains the same.

 We will be challenging various misconceptions the West has about law in China, including that the law in China does not really matter or that guanxi can supplant it.
 We will help you figure out how you can use the law as both a shield and a sword.
 We will give insights to achieve practical solutions, while doing our best to entertain.
-We know lawyers are not popular, and though we are ourselves really quite likable, we recognize the need to avoid those things that incite lawyer hatred.
-We will strive to avoid legal jargon and namby-pamby language that attempts to camouflage our views or to avoid controversy.
+We know lawyers are not popular, and though we are ourselves quite likable, we recognize the need to avoid those things that incite lawyer hatred.
+We strive to avoid legal jargon and namby-pamby language that attempts to camouflage our views or to avoid controversy.

 We want this blog to be a place for both conversation and controversy.
 We expect many of you to disagree with us at least some of the time and we are fine with that.
 We always strive to avoid boring you or being unwilling to take a stand.
 We are not going to be afraid of being wrong—in fact, we want you to tell us when and how we are wrong.
 If you want “legalese” or long strings of caveats, you are going to have to pay exorbitant legal fees to get that elsewhere.

 We tell you more than just that the law is this and this is what needs to be done to comply.
 We discuss how the Chinese laws as written may say one thing, but our experience on the ground in China dictates something else.
 We tell you when you need to do more than just follow the law to succeed, and we set out exactly what that something else is.
 We also will sometimes regale you with stories about the Chinese lawyers with whom we work, the foreign and Chinese businesspeople with whom we deal, and even the places we go.
 There will be times where our lawyer ethical rules prohibit us from naming names, but we will always work to tell the full story and when we cannot, we will usually make that clear and explain why that is the case.